 Fellows will study agricultural science and technology policy improvement through Africa's Regional Economic Communities (RECs).
 AIA Fellows will be expected to engage with policymakers and focus information dissemination on efforts to align science and technology missions and operations with agricultural development goals in the RECs, as part of the larger agenda to promote regional economic integration.
 This is a nonstipendiary fellowship.

-Managing the Atom Project (MTA), joint with the International Security Program (ISP)
+Project on Managing the Atom (MTA), joint with the International Security Program (ISP)

 Geopolitics of Energy, joint with ENRP

 The Geopolitics of Energy focuses on topics related to the intersection of international politics, security, and energy.
 The research fellow or visiting scholar will contribute to the Geopolitics of Energy project's efforts to explore the nexus of politics—broadly defined—and energy and to highlight policymaker issues of upcoming importance in this arena.
 A wide variety of research interests will be considered, although the project is particularly interested in work related to the foreign-policy and national security implications of the unconventional oil and gas boom, geopolitical implications of alternative energy, resource nationalism, resource mercantilism, energy strategies of great powers, the future of OPEC, international institutions, and competition in the Arctic.
 Geopolitics of Energy is a joint project with ENRP.

 An STPP fellowship appointment will include a full Belfer Center fellowship stipend plus a supplemental stipend, together totaling $37,500 for post-doctoral fellows, and $25,000 for pre-doctoral fellows, over the ten month academic year (September–June).
 STPP also offers a possibility of renewal through June 2016, with a continuing monthly stipend of $3,750 for post-doctoral fellows, and $2,500 for pre-doctoral fellows, (equivalent to $45,000 and $30,000, respectively, on a yearly basis).
 Stipends for advanced research fellows may vary by project.
 STPP fellows have the option to enroll in Harvard University's employee health insurance program at a heavily subsidized rate for the duration of their fellowship, as well.

 - Unofficial transcript (pre-doctoral fellowship applicants only)